 Relevant Products: Exclaimer Cloud - Signatures for Office 365

 When an email is sent from a shared mailbox, a signature is not added to the received message.

-This occurs in hybrid environments where a local user account's mailbox has been converted to a shared mailbox using the Office 365 admin center, and – having shared the mailbox and removed the Office 365 license – their Active Directory account is then disabled.
+This occurs in hybrid environments where a local user account's mailbox has been converted to a shared mailbox using the Microsoft 365 admin center.
+If the mailbox is shared and the Microsoft 365 license removed, then their Active Directory account is disabled.

-To generate signatures, Exclaimer Cloud aggregates data from the Active Directory and from Office 365 however, data for disabled users is not aggregated.
-Additionally, disabled users cannot be selected when choosing who signatures should be applied to, so no signature is applied.
+To generate signatures, Exclaimer Cloud aggregates data from the Active Directory and from Microsoft 365 however, data for disabled users is not aggregated.
+Also, disabled users cannot be selected when choosing whose signatures should be applied to, so no signature is applied.

 - Enable the user account in Active Directory.

 Once enabled and synchronized with Azure - and after your Azure data has subsequently been synchronized to Exclaimer Cloud - a signature will be applied to emails sent from the shared mailbox (according to your signature settings in Exclaimer Cloud).

-Alternatively, you can create a brand new shared mailbox in Office 365, rather than converting an existing Active Directory user's mailbox.
-Shared mailboxes created in Office 365 do not generate a user account in the Active Directory, and do not require a license in Office 365.
+Shared mailboxes created in Microsoft 365 do not generate a user account in the Active Directory and do not require a Microsoft 365 license.